Aidi379/Web-Scraping-Preowned-Vehicles/README.md

 ## Three Ways to Crawl Web Page Information
 1. HTTP Requests: good for static pages, not apply to all websites, especially those dynamic with JavaScript.
 2. Selenium: use selenium and chromedriver-autoinstaller for all websites, including dynamic ones.
 The only downside is that it runs slower.
-3. The Json method: the simplest and fastest way.
+3. API request: the simplest and fastest way.
 Only apply to those web pages use API end which is in Json format.